These 8 Altered Homes Have Something to Say

-In an age of serious reflection on a sobering housing market crash, these rather humorous home-as-art remakes take a lighter and more playful tone in tackling the question of what to do with the persistent present and future problem of suburban sprawl.
+In an age of serious reflection on a sobering housing market crash, these rather humorous altered homes take a lighter and more playful tone in tackling the question of what to do with the persistent present and future problem of suburban sprawl.
 At the same time, there are some seriously thought-provoking pieces even within the most absurd of these eight unique conceptual explorations.
 Reinventing the average suburban home as giant art installations, these projects all have their own unique messages.

 Inspired by 1950s-era sentiments, the House Dress by L.E.F.T takes the idea of architectural garment to intimate extremes.
 A whole home is wrapped to create both privacy and public spectacle, complete with gaming and gambling inside (note: the house always wins).